How does customer lifetime value work?

-When it comes to customer retention, it’s important to know how valuable each of your customer is to you in order to know how much you should spend on marketing towards them.
-It’s equally important in customer acquisition, to see who your current valuable customers are, in order to find new, lookalike ones.
-For these reasons and more, it’s important to know your Customer Lifetime Values (CLV, or sometimes known as CLTV.)
-CLVs are a predictive metric that indicates how much revenue your business can expect from a single customer during the time that is left in your relationship.
+Customer lifetime value – CLV, is a predictive metric that indicates how much revenue your business can expect from a single customer during the time that is left in your relationship.
 This is an important element in CRM marketing often used to identify segments that are the most or least valuable to you.

 Voyado calculates the customer lifetime value by estimating how much time a customer has left as an active member.
-The estimated income in revenue during this time is multiplied with a fixed margin and capital cost (for future years as active customer) in order to give you an estimate on the potential profit left within the remaining member lifetime.
+The estimated income in revenue during this time is multiplied by a fixed margin and capital cost (for future years as an active customer).
+This is done in order to give you an estimate of the potential profit left within the remaining member lifetime.

-This is a valuable metric used to measure the estimated future financial value of each customer and can be included in loyalty program strategy, for example when building automations and creating segments.
+This is a valuable metric used to measure the estimated future financial value of each customer and can be included in the loyalty program strategy.
+For example when building automation and creating segments.

 Use the CLV to prioritize your activities